VASER Liposuction – Finesse Meets Power in Liposuction.

 Liposuction is a procedure that removes stubborn fat that many of us find we can’t lose — even with a good dose of diet and exercise.
 VASER lipo does not replace traditional liposuction but is instead an enhancement to traditional liposuction.
 VASER lipo uses ultrasound energy to gently but aggressively release the fat from the surrounding tissue.
-The fat is then removed with traditional liposuction.
-The VASER lipo pretreatment results in more aggressive fat reduction with less swelling, bruising, and downtime than traditional liposuction alone.
-The product is beautiful contours with less risk and recovery.
+The liquified fat is then removed with traditional liposuction, Dr. York Yates prefers PAL.

 All liposuction surgeries have in common; injection of tumescent fluid followed by fat removal through liposuction cannulas.
 The cannulas are attached to a negative pressure device; this is the “suction” in liposuction.
 Many surgeons will use additional technology to loosen, burn, or emulsify the fat before removing fat.